-The recent Household, Income and Labour Dynamics in Australia (HILDA) survey, has revealed that the Aussie spend an average 4.5 hours a week traveling to and from work.
+The recent Household, Income and Labour Dynamics in Australia (HILDA) survey, has revealed that the Aussie spend an average of 4.5 hours a week travelling to and from work.
 That’s a rise of 23 per cent in just under two decades!

-The new findings are a stark reminder of the struggles that Aussies face on a daily basis, with commuting times impacting on their job satisfaction and general well-being.
-It’s clear that the stress busting tonic needed to relieve the horrors of the modern commute is flexible work arrangements.
+The new findings are a stark reminder of the struggles that Aussies face on a daily basis, with commuting times impacting their job satisfaction and general well-being.
+It’s clear that the stress-busting tonic needed to relieve the horrors of the modern commute is flexible work arrangements.

 This might mean staff coming in early and leaving early to beat the rush or setting up working from home days.
 Research has consistently proven that flexible work arrangements improve employee happiness and productivity.

 When people have a choice in how they do their work and the flexibility to take care of their life responsibilities, they respond with a deeper engagement in their work and with their employer.

 With Australians viewing good work-life balance opportunities as the most attractive attribute in an employer, business leaders need to take note.

 To retain and attract the best they must deliver the trifecta of work-life balance, long-term job security and a competitive salary.